top of page

 Cooking instructions:

-Bring your stand mixer slowly from a low to high speed and allow it to combine the butter and sugars for 2 minutes.
-Pause your mixer and use a spatula to scrape down the sides of your butter and sugar mixture as well as your paddle attachment to ensure that no pockets of butter and sugar go unmixed.
+Place your butter and both sugars into your bowl if using a hand mixer (or stand mixer bowl).
+Bring your mixer slowly from a low to high speed and allow it to combine the butter and sugars for 2 minutes.
+Pause your mixer and use a spatula to scrape down the sides of your butter and sugar mixture as well as your mixer attachment to ensure that no pockets of butter and sugar go unmixed.

 Add in your egg, extra yolk, and vanilla extract to your butter and sugar.
 Slowly bring your stand mixer back to a high speed and allow it to combine your mixture for another 2 to 3 minutes.
 Pause your mixer and scrape down the sides of your bowl and paddle again.